santo-it/panama-papers-orientdb/README.md

 ![](graph_editor2.png)

-## Downlading a ready-to-use version
+## Downloading and starting a ready-to-use version of the Panama Papers DB

-To download a ready-to-use version of the Panama Paper database imported into OrientDB:
+To download and start a ready-to-use version of the Panama Paper database imported into OrientDB:

 - Download the `panama_papers.zip` archive from this link (put link here)
 - Unzip `panama_papers.zip` into the `databases` directory of your OrientDB installation
-- Start the server `ORIENTDB_HOME\bin\server.sh` (or `server.bat` in Windows)
+- Start an OrientDB server `server.sh` (or `server.bat` in Windows) from `ORIENTDB_HOME\bin\`
+- Point your browser to `localhost:2480` and connect to the `panama_papers` database using username `admin` and password `admin`

 ## Querying the Panama Papers DB